machdyne/tc/chapters/timeless_computing.md

 ## Who Are We

 Our Timeless Computing initiative began at Lone Dynamics Corporation, an American R&D company.
-Its experimental hardware manufacturing division, Machdyne, was spun out into a new independent company, Machdyne UG, which is now focused on manufacturing timeless computers, module and tools.
+Its experimental hardware manufacturing division, Machdyne, was spun out into a new independent company, Machdyne UG, which is now focused on manufacturing timeless computers, modules and tools.

 The first draft of this book was written by a Benevolent Agent instantiated at GRAI LLC, a subsidiary of Lone Dynamics.
 The book has since been verified, edited and improved by the Machdyne community and we welcome additional contributors.